nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 #### 1.1.1 Why do you should have the block management module

-Chain all data is stored in the block, the other modules in the block data validation, business processing will take first block.
+All transaction data in the blockchain is stored in the block, so there is a module responsible for the saving and management of the block, so that other modules can obtain the block when verifying the data in the block and processing the business.

-Block chain program start for the first time, need to be synchronized provids the full amount of blocks to the local, time-consuming, and not finished synchronously system is in a state is not available, for by a separate module to complete the job.
+When the blockchain program is started for the first time, it is necessary to synchronize the full block on the network to the local.
+This process is generally time consuming, and the transaction cannot be initiated when the synchronization is not completed, so it is suitable for the work to be performed by a separate module.

-So for other modules provide unified regional data service is necessary, also can better to add and delete from the block of the specific business decouple, use modules do not have to care about the block to get details.
+In summary, it is necessary to provide a unified block data service for other modules, and it is also better to separate the management of the block from the specific service of the block.
+The modules used in the block do not have to care about the block.
+Get the details.

 #### 1.1.2 Block management module's tasks

-Main chain block of synchronization, storage (DB), query, broadcasting, forwarding, rollback, basic authentication Judgment of the fork block storage (cache)
-Branch chain and main chain high contrast, switching
+When the system starts, it is judged whether the height of the local block reaches the latest height of most nodes on the network.
+If it is not reached, the block is downloaded from the network to the local area, and the block is verified.
+After the verification is passed, the data is saved to the local database.
+This is called synchronization of blocks.

+After the block synchronization is completed, the system starts normal operation and is discussed in the following two cases.

+- If the self-node performs the packing block, the consensus module broadcasts the block information to the network before the packaged block is handed over to the block management module.
+The block management module verifies that the block is legal, and the verification passes and saves.
+Go to the database and respond to requests from other nodes on the network to get the block.

+- If other nodes on the network are packing blocks, the local node will receive the forwarding block message sent from the network.
+At this time, the block information is obtained from other nodes, verified and saved.

+In the abnormal case, the block verification fails, and the new block cannot be connected to the last block on the main chain.
+The block is regarded as a forked block and placed in the forked chain set for maintenance.
+When it is found that one of the bifurcation chains A is longer than the main chain B, the switching is performed, and the bifurcation chain A is the latest main chain, and the original main chain B enters the bifurcation chain assembly maintenance.

+Provide block header and block query services to the outside world

 #### 1.1.3 The position of block management module in the system

-Block management is one of the underlying module, function modules depend on the following points
+Block management is one of the underlying modules.
+The following sub-functions discuss module dependencies.

-Rely on
+rely

-* block synchronization - rely on the network communication interface module, rely on the tool module serialization tool
+* Block synchronization - depends on the communication interface of the network module, relying on the serialization tool of the tool module
-* block storage, rollback - rely on tools module database storage module, transaction management module, consensus
+* Block storage, rollback-dependent tool module database storage tool, consensus module, transaction management module
-* block forward - rely on the network broadcast message interface module
+* Block forwarding - dependent on the network module's broadcast message interface

-Be dependent on
+Be dependent

-* the whole system can initiate transactions - block in sync
+* The entire system can initiate transactions - block synchronization
-* consensus modules: detailed validation query, package - blocks, the block preservation, broadcasting, the block rolled back
+* Consensus module: block detailed verification, packing - block query, block saving, block broadcasting, block rollback

 ### 1.2 Architecture diagram